 They are crisp, tart, and juicy.
 If you think they are just for apple pies you might want to reconsider.
-I also love that something that tastes great is super good for you as well.
-Added bonus, yippee!!
+In this article, we are going to review 10 amazing health benefits of including these little green gems in your diet.

 Let’s start with my favorite one.

-#1 Improves Gut Health.
 The Granny Smith was shown to excel over several other varieties of apples in this area due to non-digestible compounds that actually ferment in the colon.
-This is very beneficial to the good bacteria in the gut which affects a multitude of other important areas of our health:
+Just one medium apple a day has enough fiber content to be very beneficial to the good bacteria in the gut.
+Our gut microbiota affects almost every area of our health.

-#2 Weight loss.
 I know what some of you anti-carb, keto folks are saying.
 Oh no. We can’t have fruit.
-Well if you were going to break down and have a piece of fruit this lowly green-skinned granny is the one to have.
+Well, if you were going to break down and have a piece of fruit, this lowly green-skinned granny is the one to have.

 They are lower in carbs and sugar than their red-skinned cousins and they have some other attributes that give them a real edge.